 Direct transfer: After traveling for 15+ hours from Europe, or if I’m arriving at night, all I want is to step into a waiting car and be taken straight to my hotel.
 The driver below is the most affordable direct transfer I’ve found with one price for up to 3 persons.

-Final thoughts: Best areas in Chicago
+Final thoughts: Where to stay in Chicago

 For first-time visitors to Chicago, staying in Downtown Chicago connects both top city attractions and top locations in the region like Indiana for some of the best Midwest hiking.